noelmiller/noelmiller.github.io/content/pages/resume.md

 - Serve as the primary customer advocate within Red Hat, facilitating communication and collaboration across teams
 - Provide proactive guidance and recommendations to customers on best practices and approaches to address their specific business needs
-- Manage and prioritize the resolution of customer issues, including coordination of resources within Red Hat and customer environments
+- Manage and prioritize the resolution of customer issues, including the coordination of resources within Red Hat and customer environments
 - Develop and maintain relationships with key customer stakeholders to help them achieve their business goals
 - Provide technical leadership and guidance to customers to help them achieve their business goals
 - Develop and deliver technical presentations and demonstrations to customers
-- Provide feedback to Red Hat product management and engineering teams on customer requirements and issues
+- Provide feedback to the Red Hat product management and engineering teams on customer requirements and issues
 - Contribute to the development of best practices, knowledge articles, and other technical documentation
 - Participate in the development and delivery of training and enablement programs for customers and partners
 - Contribute to the development and execution of customer success plans
-- Hands-on support with clients to help them implement Ansible Automation Platform and other Red Hat solutions
+- Hands-on support with clients to help them implement the Ansible Automation Platform and other Red Hat solutions

 ---